Charles Ray Hatcher

-Charles Ray Hatcher (July 16, 1929 – December 7, 1984) was an American serial killer who confessed to having murdered 16 people between 1969 and 1982.
+Charles Ray Hatcher (July 16, 1929 – December 7, 1984) was an American serial killer.
+He was convicted in Missouri of one murder, has been linked to four others in Illinois and California, and confessed to having murdered a total of 16 people between 1969 and 1982.

 Childhood and youth

-Charles Ray Hatcher was born in Mound City, Missouri, a small town 34 mi north of St. Joseph.
+Charles Ray Hatcher was born in Mound City, Missouri, a small town 34 mi north of St. Joseph, on July 16, 1929.
 He was the youngest of Jesse James and Lula Novada (Bomar) Hatcher's four children.
-His father was a bootlegger, an ex‑convict and an abusive alcoholic.
+His father was a bootlegger, an ex‑convict, and an abusive alcoholic.
 Hatcher was bullied in school, and in turn bullied his classmates and would carry this practice into adulthood.

-In the spring of 1936, he and his older brothers were flying a kite with copper wire they had found in an old Model T Ford.
-His oldest brother, Arthur Allen, was about to hand the kite to him when it hit a high‑voltage power line and electrocuted him.
-Arthur was pronounced dead at the scene.
-Soon afterward, his father left home and divorced his mother.
+In the spring of 1936, he and his older brothers were playing with copper wire they had found in an old Model T Ford.
+His oldest brother, Arthur Allen, died when the wire hit a high‑voltage power line and electrocuted him.
+A few years later, his father left home and divorced his mother.
 His mother remarried several times, and in 1945, Hatcher moved with his mother and her third husband to St. Joseph.